anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 connectivity to the backend PKI may be facilitated by the service technician's laptop.

-Contrary, the information can also be collected from the pledges directly and provided to a domain registrar deployed in a different network.
+Contrarily, the information can also be collected from the pledges directly and provided to a domain registrar deployed in a different network.
 In this cases connectivity to the domain registrar may be facilitated by the service technician's laptop.

 ### Infrastructure Isolation Policy